Graphic Design Student Juried Exhibition 2015

 • Live music by Ms. M and the Jokers

-Works in the exhibit showcase creative solutions to design problems students encounter throughout the year, challenges requiring traditional print media, website design, animation and motion graphics.
-These portfolio samples of projects completed in Graphic Design studio classes may include logos, branding, packaging, menus, books, publications, posters, brochures, websites, video, animation, and film title sequences, among other designed materials.
+Works show creative solutions to design problems students encounter throughout the year.
+Challenges requiring traditional print media, website design, animation, and motion graphics.
+These portfolio samples of projects include logos, branding, and packaging.
+In addition to menus, books, publications, posters, brochures, websites, and videos.
+As well as animation, film title sequences, among other designed materials.

 “Despite the constant change of technology, the principles of good design do not change.
-Today's designers still embrace simplicity, clarity, unity and a good creative concept at the core.
-The result is creative visual communication that seeks to inform, entertain and persuade.
-The energy, passion and creativity of our student are reflected in this juried show.”
+Today's designers still embrace simplicity, clarity, unity, and a good creative concept at the core.
+The result is creative visual communication that seeks to inform, entertain, and persuade.
+The energy, passion, and creativity of our students are reflected in this juried show.”

-During the May 13 reception, an awards ceremony honoring 2015 Graphic Design student achievements will take place at 7 p.m.
-A number of monetary awards will be given at that time, presented by Young.
-Because local clients often contribute funds for these awards and the students often design for real-world clients, this exhibit highlights service learning, an important element of Parkland's Graphic Design curriculum.
+During the reception, an awards ceremony will honor the 2015 Graphic Design students.
+Several monetary awards will be given at that time, presented by Young.
+This exhibit highlights service learning, an important element of Parkland's Graphic Design curriculum.

 • Graphic Design Best of Show: Kelli Mikhail